All Israel

 Many reacted swiftly on social media following U.S. President Donald Trump’s official statement on his platform, Truth Social.

 "I welcome the announcement of an agreement to secure a ceasefire and hostage release in Gaza, based on the proposal put forward by President Donald J. Trump.
-I commend the diplomatic efforts of the United States, Qatar, Egypt, and Turkey in brokering this desperately needed breakthrough," he said.
+I commend the diplomatic efforts of the United States, Qatar, Egypt, and Turkey in brokering this desperately needed breakthrough," Guterres said.

 "I urge all concerned to abide fully by the terms of the agreement.
 All hostages must be released in a dignified manner.
 A permanent ceasefire must be secured,” he continued.